Cyber AssessValydex™by iFeelTech

 3. Calculate total organizational email volume for bandwidth planning

-4. Review attachment sizes—Proton limits incoming attachments to 50MB and outgoing to 25MB
+4. Review attachment sizes—Proton limits incoming attachments to 50MB and outgoing to 25MB (note: Proton Drive links are now integrated into the compose flow as the standard 2026 method for sharing large files)

-Feature Dependency Analysis
+Feature Dependency Analysis:

 1. List third-party applications integrated with Gmail (CRM, ticketing, automation)